-Possible impact of amendments, new standards and interpretations issued but not yet effective for the year ended 31 March 2014
+36 Possible impact of amendments, new standards and interpretations issued but not yet effective for the year ended 31 March 2015

-Up to the date of issue of these financial statements, the HKICPA has issued a few amendments and a new standard which are not yet effective for the year ended 31 March 2014 and which have not been adopted in these financial statements.
+Up to the date of issue of these financial statements, the HKICPA has issued a few amendments and new standards which are not yet effective for the year ended 31 March 2015 and which have not been adopted in these financial statements.
 These include the following which may be relevant to the group.